IntersectMBO/intersect-constitutional-council/vote-rationales/2025-06-05-defi-liquidity-info/rationale.jsonld.md

 # Rationale Statement

 There was an error during the submission of this proposal that meant that the hash of the provided proposal metadata did not match.
 The proposer has already acknowledged this and has expressed an intention to resubmit the proposal in the future.
-Therefore, due to failing to meet Article III Section 5 “The content of every on-chain governance action must be identical to the final off-chain version of the proposal action”, the Council votes unconstitutional on this action without further deliberation.
+Therefore, due to failing to meet Article III Section 5 “The content of every on-chain governance action must be identical to the final off-chain version of the proposed action”, the Council votes unconstitutional on this action without further deliberation.

 # Precedent Discussion